Floods hit rubber output in southern Indian state as death toll rises to 79

 “In July rubber production was hit by rains.
 Now with the situation worsening in August, farmers again cannot tap rubber trees,” Rajiv Budhraja, director general of India’s Automotive Tyre Manufacturers’ Association, told Reuters.

-With industry officials saying that a quick rebound in local rubber output is unlikely, tyre makers like MRF, JK Tyre, Apollo Tyres and Ceat will have to rely more on imports.
+With industry officials saying that a quick rebound in local rubber output is unlikely, tire makers like MRF, JK Tyre, Apollo Tyres and Ceat will have to rely more on imports.

-That could lift India’s imports to a record 500,000 tonnes due to high demand from tyre makers, Budhraja said.
+That could lift India’s imports to a record 500,000 tonnes due to high demand from tire makers, Budhraja said.

 Higher imports by India could support global rubber prices and lift shipments from major exporters like Thailand, Malaysia, Indonesia and Vietnam.